gifale95/RNC/README.md

 ## 📜 Citation
 If you use any of our data or code, please cite:

-> * *Gifford AT, Jastrzębowska M, Singer JJD, Cichy RM.
+> * Gifford AT, Jastrzębowska M, Singer JJD, Cichy RM.
 2024.
-Investigating representational relationships across visual cortex using relational neural control. _bioRxiv_, ???.
-DOI: [???][paper_doi]*
+In silico discovery of representational relationships across visual cortex. _bioRxiv_, ???.
+DOI: [???][paper_doi]
-> * *Gifford AT, Cichy RM.
+> * Gifford AT, Cichy RM.
 2024.
-The Neural Encoding Dataset.
-In preparation. https://github.com/gifale95/NED*
+The Neural Encoding Dataset. _In preparation_. https://github.com/gifale95/NED